 - Rapid Eye Movement (REM) or ‘active’ sleep – brains are active and dreaming occurs, bodies become immobile, breathing and heart rates are irregular.

 Babies spend half their time in each of these states and the sleep cycle encompasses about 50 minutes.
 By about six months, REM sleep comprises about a third of sleep.
 By the time children reach preschool age, the sleep cycle is about every 90 minutes.

-By six months, night time feedings are usually a thing of the past and many infants sleep through the night.
-Infants typically sleep between nine and 12 hours at night and take 30-minute to two-hour naps, one to four times a day.
+By six months, night-time feedings are usually a thing of the past and many infants sleep through the night.
+Infants typically sleep between nine and twelve hours at night and take thirty-minute to two-hour naps, one to four times a day.

 When infants are put to bed drowsy but not asleep, they are more likely to become ‘self-soothers’ enabling them to fall asleep independently at bedtime and put themselves back to sleep during the night.
 Those who become accustomed to parental help at bedtime often become ‘signallers’ and cry for mum to help them return to sleep.

-School age children need 10 to 11 hours of sleep.
-Most school children have growing demands on their time - with school, homework, sports and more.
-They also become more introduced to technology, with TV, computers, the internet - amongst many other interests
+School age children need ten to eleven hours of sleep.
+Most school children have growing demands on their time – with school, homework, sports and more.
+They also become more introduced to technology, with TV, computers, the internet – amongst many other interests.

 This can all add up to sleep difficulties.
 For example, watching TV before bed has been associated with bedtime resistance, difficulty falling asleep, anxiety around sleep and sleeping fewer hours.

 Children who spend more time in extra-curricular activities at the expense of sleep do not always perform as they should.
 Lack of sleep compromises many of the skills that make for academic success: attention, organisation, creative thinking and efficiency.